- Home Page

 Minted coins not only tend to attract the highest fashion charges but can also attract additional premiums in addition to the gold price due to their collectability.
 However, UK Legal Tender gold coins are Capital Gains Tax Free in the UK, making the gold Sovereign, and particularly the gold 1oz Britannia especially popular with larger investors, despite slightly higher purchase prices.

 Minted bars will have a higher fashion charge than cast bars and as the production cost for a bar is consistent, whatever its size, larger cast bars are usually the most cost effective way to buy based on gold price per gram.

 A major consideration should be the likelihood or otherwise that you will need to sell or liquidate your asset at some point in the future.
 For example, if your purchase consists of a single large bar you will be unable to release only a small part of its value to cover an unexpected expense.
 It may therefore be wiser to invest your chosen amount into several products which have individual values that more closely match your likely requirements in the event of future financial need.
-This strategy lessens the risk that a substantial asset would need to be sold when the current price of gold is not at an optimum level.
+This strategy lessens the risk that a substantial asset would need to be sold when the current UK gold price is not at an optimum level.

 Need Any Help?

 If you are new to the concept of gold ownership you may find our Learning Centre to be helpful.